 Lux Build Guide by AngelPants

-I'm a gold elo (season 3) player on the NA server.
-Lux has been my main character for almost 2 years.
-I currently have a 76% win rate with her so far.
+I'm a gold elo player on the NA server.
+Lux has been my main character for almost 3 years.
 I am by no means a pro player, but I do feel that I know Lux well enough to give some tips on how to help players learning how to use her effectively.
 Welcome to my guide!

 Pro's and Con's of Lux